 The wine gallonage tax is a state tax only.
 No county, municipality, or other taxing district has the power to levy a like tax.41 The tax rate is as follows:

 Alcohol Type Tax Rate (per gallon) Wine \$1.21

-Generally, the wholesale gallonage tax is paid by wholesalers.
-However, depending on the manner of distribution, other entities may be responsible for collecting this tax such as a winery.
+Generally, wholesalers pay the wholesale gallonage tax.
+However, depending on the manner of distribution, other entities, such as a winery, may be responsible for collecting this tax.

 Wholesalers